Waffleer/Tournament-Discord-Bot/README.md

 			- change last ")" or 5th to last charater to a # when storing and pulling from database

+	- add league folder so that a server can have more then 1 tournament going on

+		- can have a create tournament discord command

 ## License
 [MIT](https://choosealicense.com/licenses/mit/)